Hybrid Mechanisms: Trading off Strategyproofness and Efficiency of Random Assignment Mechanisms: Introduction

 \section{Introduction}

-An economic setting where indivisible goods or resources (\emph{objects}) are allocated to self-interested agents without the use of monetary transfers poses a \emph{one-sided matching problem}.
-Examples include the allocation of students to schools, houses to tenants, and teachers to training programs~\citep{Niederle2008}. \citet{Hylland1979} first presented a mechanism for this problem, and it has since attracted much attention by mechanism designers (e.g., \cite{AbdulSonmez1998RSDandTheCore,Bogomolnaia2001, AbdulSonmez2003SchoolChoiceAMechanismDesignApproach,Featherstone2011b}).
+\enlargethispage{1em} When a set of indivisible goods or resources (called \emph{objects}) has to be assigned to self-interested agents without the use of monetary transfers, we face an \emph{assignment problem}.
+Examples include the assignment of students to schools, subsidized housing to tenants, and teachers to training programs \citep{Niederle2008}.
+Since the seminal paper of \citet{Hylland1979EfficientAllocation}, this problem has attracted much attention from mechanism designers (e.g., \citet{AbdulSonmez1998RSDandTheCore,Bogomolnaia2001ANewSolution,AbdulSonmez2003OrdinalEffAndDomSets,Featherstone2011RankBasedRefinementWP}).

-It is often desired or even required that one-sided matching mechanisms perform well on multiple dimensions, such as \emph{efficiency}, \emph{fairness}, and \emph{strategyproofness}.
-However, severe impossibility results prevent them from excelling on all these dimensions simultaneously (e.g., \citet{Zhou1990}).
-This makes the one-sided matching problem an interesting mechanism design challenge.
-The folklore Random Serial Dictatorship mechanism is strategyproof and anonymous, but only \emph{ex-post efficient.} If strategyproofness is dropped, the more demanding \emph{ordinal efficiency} can be achieved by the Probabilistic Serial mechanism (\PS).
-However, no ordinally efficient mechanism can simultaneously satisfy strategyproofness and symmetry \citep{Bogomolnaia2001}. \emph{Rank efficiency}, an even stronger efficiency concept, can be achieved via Rank-value mechanisms \citep{Featherstone2011b}.
-However, while \PS\ is at least weakly strategyproof, rank efficiency is even incompatible with weak strategyproofness.
-Obviously, trade-offs are necessary and have been the focus of recent research (e.g., see \cite{Budish2012MatchingVersusMechanismDesign,Azevedo2012,Aziz2013TradeoffSureThing}).
+It is often desirable or even required that assignment mechanisms perform well on multiple dimensions, such as \emph{efficiency}, \emph{fairness}, and \emph{strategyproofness}.
+However, severe impossibility results prevent the design of mechanisms that excel on all these dimensions simultaneously \citep{Zhou1990ImpossibilityOneSidedMatching}.
+This makes the assignment problem a challenge for mechanism designs.
+The \emph{Random Serial Dictatorship (RSD)} mechanism is \emph{strategyproof} and \emph{anonymous}, but only satisfies the baseline requirement of \emph{ex-post efficiency}.
+If strategyproofness is relaxed to \emph{weak strategyproofness}, the more demanding requirement of \emph{ordinal efficiency} can be achieved via the \emph{Probabilistic Serial (PS)} mechanism.
+However, no ordinally efficient, symmetric mechanism can be strategyproof \citep{Bogomolnaia2001ANewSolution}.
+The even more demanding requirement of \emph{rank efficiency} can be achieved by \emph{Rank Value (RV)} mechanisms, but at the same time, rank efficiency is in conflict with even weak strategyproofness.
+Obviously, trade-offs are necessary and have been the focus of recent research (e.g., see \citep{AbdulPathakRoth2009SPvsEffWithIndifferencesNYCSchoolMatch, Budish2012MatchingVersusMechanismDesign, AzizBrandBrill2013OnTradeoffEffAndSPInRandSocialChoice, AzevedoBudish2015SPL}).